Les Moss: Baseball career

 Born in Tulsa, Oklahoma, Moss threw and batted right-handed; he was listed as 5 ft 11 in tall and 205 lb.
 He began his professional baseball career in 1942 at the age of 17, playing for the Americus Pioneers of the Georgia–Florida League.
 In 1943 he moved up to the Class A Elmira Pioneers of the Eastern League where he posted a .308 batting average in 96 games.
 He missed the 1944 and 1945 seasons while serving in the Merchant Marines during the Second World War.
 He would play for the Toledo Mud Hens in 1946, hitting .297 in 121 games before, being called up late in the season to make his major league debut at the age of 21 with the St. Louis Browns on September 10.

 Moss platooned alongside left-handed-hitting catcher Jake Early, producing a .157 batting average in 96 games during the 1947 season.
+He held the franchise record as the youngest catcher to hit a home run until he was surpassed by Samuel Basallo on 30 August 2025.
 He caught the majority of the games for the Browns in 1948 while his hitting improved substantially, with a .257 average along with 14 home runs and 46 runs batted in.
 In 1949, the Browns acquired 24-year-old Sherm Lollar from the New York Yankees and Moss became the second-string catcher.
 Moss' hitting continued to improve with a .291 average and an impressive .399 on-base percentage.

 On May 17, 1951, Moss was traded to the Boston Red Sox.
 After producing a .198 batting average in 71 games for the Red Sox, he was shipped back to the Browns on November 28, 1951.
 He continued as the Browns' second string catcher backing up Clint Courtney.
 Moss was the Browns' catcher on May 6, 1953 when Bobo Holloman pitched a no-hitter against the Philadelphia Athletics.
 In 1954, the Browns relocated to Baltimore and were renamed the Orioles.
 Moss played one full season in Baltimore before being traded to the Chicago White Sox on June 6, 1955, where he once again served as a backup to Sherm Lollar.
 He played three more seasons with the White Sox before ending his major league career after the 1958 season.
 He would remain a member of the White Sox organization for the next dozen years.

 Moss returned to the minor leagues, appearing in two games for the Indianapolis Indians in 1959 and then, appeared in three games for the San Diego Padres in 1960, before retiring as a player at the age of 35.